Human Development Counseling (HDC)

 HDC 542.
 Foundations of Clinical Mental Health Counseling.
 3 Hours.

 HDC 543.
-Consultation and Crisis Intervention.
+Crisis Intervention and Trauma in Counseling.
 3 Hours.

 HDC 544.
 Social Justice and Advocacy in Counseling.
 3 Hours.